livebook-dev/livebook/docs/teams/phoenix_integration.md

 > #### Understanding how Livebook leverages distributed Erlang {: .info}
 >
-By default, Livebook starts a new Erlang VM node for each notebook.
+> By default, Livebook starts a new Erlang VM node for each notebook.
 This is
 > the [standalone runtime](runtime.md#standalone-runtime).
 >
 > Under the hood, the remote execution smart cell leverages distributed Erlang to call functions
 > from your Phoenix app.
 >
-> It clusters your notebook's node with your Phoenix's app node, and evaluates the code inside
+> It clusters your notebook's node with your Phoenix app's node, and evaluates the code inside
-> the smart cell in the context of your Phoenix's app node.
+> the smart cell in the context of your Phoenix app's node.
 >
 > ```mermaid
 > graph LR